Namratapatel9027/Milestone_Exam/README.md

 ## About The Project

-This repository contains five milestone projects designed to test your skills and knowledge in various areas.
-Whether you're a beginner looking to hone your skills or an experienced developer seeking new challenges, these projects provide a valuable opportunity to practice and showcase your abilities.
+This repository contains five milestone projects, each designed to assess and showcase my skills in web development.
+Two of these projects are websites created using HTML and CSS, while the other three utilize Tailwind CSS for styling and layout.

 ## Built With